Weak equity markets have one silver lining for 401k plan participants with large account balances: a Roth in-plan conversion.

 A Roth in-plan conversion option is a unique tax planning tool.
-Roth 401k accounts are the only investments I can think of where the investor has control over when an investment is taxed, without actually having to liquidate the investment!
-Normally, taxation on an investment is triggered when it is sold, not re-characterized into a different account or form.
-Consider these other reasons to offer a Roth in-plan conversion feature in your 401k plan:
+Roth 401k accounts are the only investments I can think of where the investor has control over when an investment is taxed — without actually having to liquidate it.

 Huge benefit to young workers

-Besides executives, it would seem that those employees just starting their careers might benefit greatly from using Roth 401k plan accounts as well.
-Since these workers have 30 or 40 years to work, just think of the tax-free balances they could accumulate over their careers.
-Even if you are cynical and believe the government will change their mind and begin to tax these balances if they get too large, why not start to fill a Roth bucket up now anyway?
+It would seem that employees just starting their careers might benefit greatly from using Roth 401k plan accounts.
+Since they have 30 or 40 years to work, just think of the tax-free balances they could accumulate over their careers.

-There appears to be no downside associated with adding a Roth in-plan conversion feature.
-It will not cost anything additional to administer each year and is a nice option to offer employees.
+There appears to be no downside associated with adding Roth accounts and a Roth in-plan conversion feature.
+It will likely cost little or nothing additional to administer each year and is a nice option to offer employees.

 Robert C. Lawton, AIF, CRPS is the founder and President of Lawton Retirement Plan Consultants, LLC.
-Mr. Lawton has over 30 years of retirement plan consulting and administration experience and has provided consulting services to many Fortune 500 companies including: Aon Hewitt, Apple Inc., AT&T, First Interstate Bank, Florida Power & Light, General Dynamics, Houghton Mifflin Harcourt, IBM, John Deere, Mazda Motor Car Company, Northwestern Mutual, Northern Trust Company, Trek Bikes, Tribune Company, Underwriters Labs and many others.
+Mr. Lawton is an award-winning 401(k) investment adviser with over 30 years of experience.
+He has consulted with many Fortune 500 companies, including: Aon Hewitt, Apple, AT&T, First Interstate Bank, Florida Power & Light, General Dynamics, Houghton Mifflin Harcourt, IBM, John Deere, Mazda Motor Corporation, Northwestern Mutual, Northern Trust Company, Trek Bikes, Tribune Company, Underwriters Labs and many others.
 Mr. Lawton may be contacted at (414) 828-4015 or email@example.com.